cdelv/JaxDEM/docs/source/contribution_guide/documentation.md

 * How to save interactions to VTK?

-* Add more integration methods
+* Add more integration methods.

-* Created compund force model
+* Created compound force model.
+Create standard force models—Hertz-Mindilin, Kundall, etc.

-* Force resseter and gravity
+* Force reset and gravity.

 * Add support for different shapes.

-* Add other contact detection strategies
+* Add other contact detection strategies (partially ready).

-* Separate sub modules into directories
+* Separate submodules into directories.
+Move RL envs to their own file.

-* Create the dynamic flag in state.
+* Create the dynamic flag in the state.
 Use to constrain specific DoFs.

+* Add angular velocity and acceleration arrays to the state.

+* Add facets support.

+* Implement deformable particles.

+* Implement a way to create only the required elements on the state and system objects and add model-specific data arrays.